·

 Instructions

-• In a large mixing bowl, combine all the ingredients except the salt.
-Mix to form a shaggy dough.
-Cover with a damp tea towel and allow to rest at room temperature, for 20-40 minutes.
+• Mix the ingredients.ย ย Combine all ingredients except the salt and butter in a large mixing bowl.
+Mix until a shaggy dough forms.
+Then, cover with a damp tea towel and rest at room temperature for 20-40 minutes.

 Notes